Cross-domain Random Pre-training with Prototypes for Reinforcement Learning: Methodology

 \subsection{Efficient Prototypical Learning}

 CRPTpro learns a cross-domain visual encoder and several basic vectors called prototypes over the cross-domain pre-training dataset produced by decoupled random collection.
 As illustrated in Fig. \ref{pipeline}, CRPTpro selects data buffers from different domains sequentially and cyclically to achieve the pre-training of one generic encoder.
 Concretely, in each step of the training, one data buffer is chosen to update the encoder only once, while another one will be chosen in the next step.
 This prevents the encoder from favoring the latest domain.

-Over the chosen buffer, CRPTpro employs efficient prototypical learning, a novel prototypical self-supervised algorithm.
-Following previous prototypical algorithms~\cite{r24,r12,r26,r48}, it sets several trainable prototypes as the cluster centers in the latent space, comparing observations projected onto prototypes with their cluster assignment targets.
-In addition to the comparison, a novel intrinsic loss is proposed to facilitate the diffusion of prototypes in the latent space, further improving the pre-training performance, seen in Fig. \ref{ssl}.
+Over the chosen buffer, CRPTpro employs efficient prototypical learning, a novel self-supervised algorithm based on prototypical representation learning.
+Due to the strong adaptation to small batch sizes~\cite{r24,r26}, prototypical algorithms have achieved state-of-the-art performance across different RL fields~\cite{r12,r26,r48}.
+As shown in Fig. \ref{ssl}, the proposed efficient prototypical learning sets several trainable prototypes as the cluster centers in the latent space, comparing observations projected onto prototypes with their clustering assignment targets.
+In addition, an intrinsic loss is employed to facilitate the diffusion of prototypes, along with the comparison process.

-The comparative loss is calculated as the following.
-First of all, M frames $\{x_{t_i}\}_{i=1}^M$ and their next frames $\{x_{t_i+1}\}_{i=1}^M$ are sampled randomly from the data buffer.
+The comparative loss (in comparison) is calculated as the following.
+First of all, $M$ frames $\{x_{t_i}\}_{i=1}^M$ and their next frames $\{x_{t_i+1}\}_{i=1}^M$ are sampled randomly from the data buffer.
 The subscript represents the timing number.
-The current frames $\{x_{t_i}\}_{i=1}^M$ are used to predict the cluster assignment targets computed over the next frames $\{x_{t_i+1}\}_{i=1}^M$ and M trainable vectors $\{c_1,...,c_M\}$ called prototypes. $x_{t_i}$ is one of the current frames.
+The current frames $\{x_{t_i}\}_{i=1}^M$ are used to predict the clustering assignment targets computed over the next frames $\{x_{t_i+1}\}_{i=1}^M$ and $M$ trainable vectors $\{c_1,...,c_M\}$ called prototypes. $x_{t_i}$ is one of the current frames.
 It undergoes augmentation by random image shifts, encoding by the generic convolutional encoder $f_\theta$, and projection by the Multi-Layer Perceptron (MLP) $g_\theta$ in turn to produce a vector $z_{t_i}$ in the latent space where prototypes exist.
 Here, another MLP $v_\psi$ is used to predict $z_{t_i}$ into $u_{t_i}$ in order to avoid collapse to trivial solutions. $v_\psi$ doesn't change the dimension of input, so both $z_{t_i}$ and $u_{t_i}$ have the same dimension as prototypes.
 We then take a softmax over the dot products of $u_{t_i}$ and all the prototypes $\{c_j\}_{j=1}^M$:

 where $p_{t_i}$ is the probabilities that $x_{t_i}$ maps to the prototypes for comparison, ${\tau}$ is a temperature hyper-parameter, and the hats on $u_{t_i}$ and $\{c_j\}_{j=1}^M$ denotes the $l_2$-normalization.
 The parameters $\theta$, $\psi$, and all prototypes are trainable and updated simultaneously when minimizing the comparative loss.